smartuplab/msafe/sketches/README.md

-All the sketches to recreate the Memory Safe IoT system (two telemetry stations) are here.
+All the Arduino Yùn sketches to recreate the Memory Safe IoT system (with two telemetry stations) are here.